Amazon Prime Day 2022: How to Prep Your Store For Success

 Working on the Amazon platform

 There are now over 200 million Prime members across 19 countries.
-And more than 500,000 small and medium-sized businesses are already on Amazon.
+And nearly 2 million small and medium-sized businesses are already on Amazon.

 There’s enough participation in Prime Day, you can think of it as a miniature Black Friday.